 I’ve always loved watercolors, but I mostly stopped working with them once I got into college.
 There never felt like there was enough time in the day, and I always felt like I was procrastinating if I sat down and tried to paint.
 Plus I was terrified of the prospect of sitting down and coming up with a beautiful painting.
 What if it was terrible?
 What if I ruined my nice watercolor paper?
 So for years and years, I pushed my watercolors to the back of a drawer and didn’t dare touch them.

 Then something clicked for me.
 I realized I needed to start using watercolors in my bullet journal.
 Doing so led to a massive leap in my productivity.
 For the first time in years, I could relax and use my watercolors without stressing about making art.
-I was comfortable playing around and not taking it too seriously.
+I was comfortable playing around, coming up with amazing ideas and not taking it too seriously.
 And that feeling of fun and play led to me coming back to my bullet journal day after day.
 At this point, I cannot even imagine not using watercolors in my bullet journal.
 I even briefly moved to a watercolor journal so that I could go crazy with watercolors.

 Don’t Be Afraid to Experiment